shieldsbetter/sb-optimistic-resources/design-journal.md

 1) If the client adds `{_id: "x", foo: "bar"}` they now get back `{_id: "x", foo: "bar", ...some other stuff we added...}`
-2) Field clashes are not a possibility and must be addressed.
+2) Field clashes are now a possibility and must be addressed.

 While Number 1 is less than ideal, it's easily explained and mirrors what the client is already accustomed to with MongoDb (after all, had they added